 Whether you are doing this deliberately or unintentionally, just stop.
 We are not talking about the emergency, short-term and rare stints where all hands are on deck until the ship is righted again.
 Times like that happen, and employees usually rally behind their leadership when they do.
 But these instances should be extremely rare, not a common occurrence.

-The solution is simple: Don’t overwork your workforce.
-Hamilton’s assertion is backed up in a great article in Entrepreneur called “9 Things Managers Do That Make Good Employees Quit,” by Travis Bradberry.
+We constantly refer to a timeless article from Entrepreneur called “9 Things Managers Do That Make Good Employees Quit,” by Travis Bradberry.

-Nothing burns good employees out quite like overworking them.
-It’s so tempting to work your best people hard that managers frequently fall into this trap.
-Overworking good employees is perplexing; it makes them feel as if they’re being punished for great performance.
+He wrote that overworking good employees is perplexing; it makes them feel as if they’re being punished for great performance.
 Overworking employees is also counterproductive.
-New research from Stanford shows that productivity per hour declines sharply when the workweek exceeds 50 hours, and productivity drops off so much after 55 hours that you don’t get anything out of working more.
+He cited research from Stanford showing that productivity per hour declines sharply when the workweek exceeds 50 hours, and productivity drops off so much after 55 hours that you don’t get anything out of working more.

 If you must increase how much work your talented employees are doing, you’d better increase their status as well.
 Talented employees will take on a bigger workload, but they won’t stay if their job suffocates them in the process.
 Raises, promotions, and title-changes are all acceptable ways to increase workload.
 If you simply increase workload because people are talented, without changing a thing, they will seek another job that gives them what they deserve.

-From its inception, myHR Partner has made a true 40-hour workweek part of its company culture.
+From our inception, myHR Partner® has made a true 40-hour workweek part of our culture.
 We are not overworked.
 Our associates are either part-time or full-time, based on a 40-hour workweek.
-That’s right, folks.
-Our boss does not believe in anything less than a healthy life-work balance for our associates.
+That’s right: our boss does not believe in anything less than a healthy life-work balance for our associates.

 We made a conscious decision years ago to have this workplace model.
 Guess what?
 Business is booming.
-We are in the midst of one of our biggest years of growth ever, and our clients love the dedication and focus our team gives every day.
+And our clients love the dedication and focus our team gives every day.
 No employee burnout has translated into consistently top-quality service provided by our team.
-It’s something we are known for.
-“It makes a difference,” say Hamilton.
-“You just can’t beat what this type of reputation can do for your brand — or your bottom line.”